 Mostly, though, I was reminded of the early episode when Lauren first told Wentworth about her idol.
 Because in terms of Survivor gameplay, there was almost no benefit for Lauren to do that.
 The admission just slipped out during a bonding moment.
 Lauren liked and respected Wentworth, and she wanted Wentworth to feel the same about her, because in the real world these are the building blocks of trust networks.

 Despite the way that Survivor (at least originally) marketed itself as going back to primal nature for the people involved, in at least one way it’s probably extremely not like the environment of ancient humans.
 Ancient humans likely made real pacts with each other.
 Not flimsy one-day pacts, but until-you-die pacts.
 Most humans seem wired to trust their allies, because it has so often been a successful survival strategy.
-Humans create bonds of trust stronger than most other species (especially species not living in hive-like collectives, such as bees and ants), and this has been a significant part of our ability to populate every continent on the planet.
+Humans seem to create bonds of trust stronger than most other species, and this has been a significant part of our ability to populate every continent on the planet.

 This is also why betrayals among humans sting so badly and can be so fascinating for us to watch.
 If chimpanzees made and watched Survivor, they might be relatively unmoved when one player betrayed another for personal gain, because that’s much more common among chimps.
 If opportunities come along for higher rank, better food, or more mates, then many chimps don’t hesitate very long about taking them from an ostensible ally.
 (Bonobos do seem to form more loyal bonds than chimps, though, which might be a sign that humans are more related to them.)